It's time to put the measuring tape out of business! Technology has evolved, and now you can measure your customers in a new engaging way.

 Meanwhile, the requirement that individuals do not move during scanning produces another problem.
 Even a small movement can mean several millimeters are compromised, and the scan is not acceptable.
 The sensors of the scanner are highly sensitive and react to temperature, lighting, and time.
 Getting all these slight distortions to match up precisely is a challenging order.

-Recent advances in AI-powered technologies such as computer vision and deep learning models have enabled next-gen mobile body scanning solutions.
+Recent advances in AI-powered technologies, such as computer vision and deep learning models, have enabled next-gen mobile body scanning solutions.
 Most body scanning solutions ask the customer to take several photos of themselves and deliver the body data within seconds or minutes back to the business.
 These solutions deliver significant benefits to made to measure businesses and their customers including convenience, portability, and lower costs.

 Mobile body scanning solutions enable the customer to digitally measure themselves wherever they choose allowing businesses to meet the customer’s needs and alleviating the time and expense to be manually measured.
 Additionally, smartphone scanners can measure dressed people which means even more convenience and ease.